wollmanlab/pyScope/README.md

     **Note**: pyScope requires Micro-Manager to be running before launch.
 The system will attempt to connect to the Micro-Manager core on startup.
 If Micro-Manager is not running, the scope will operate in simulation mode.

+## Crash Instructions

+In `Experiment_tasks.csv` delete the lines of the tasks already completed except for "Scope, Fluidics" and "SetupAutoFocus", Write "idle" on `Scope_status.txt` and `Experiment_status.txt`, On Pyscope launch everything and then press start

 ## Module Documentation

 For detailed documentation on specific modules, see: